UMass-Rescue/596-S22-Backend/README.md

 - SQLAlchemy  (Locally for database manipulation)
 ```

+### 👀 CONFIGURING SECRETS
+To successfully connect to the database, we use a `.env` file, which you will need to generate using:
+`touch .env` in the backend directory.
+This is an untracked file in our repo.
+Here you will need to paste in the secrets of the backend.
+DM Sam DuBois and he will send you the file.

 ### 🚀 How to Run the Container

 This repo uses Docker to containerize any processes used.
 In order to the run the repo, it is advised that you install docker.